RESCUE BUTTER CBD BALM

 Sometimes it’s best to try a patch test before applying anything to a large portion of your skin.

-Before applying the CBD balm to a larger section of your body, you want to make sure you have no negative reaction of any kind.
+Before applying the CBD balm to a more extensive section of your body, you want to make sure you have no adverse reaction of any kind.
 If irritation develops, you should discontinue use immediately and possibly consult your dermatologist.

 In most cases, however, topical cannabis is so gentle on the skin.
 Because of this, very few people experience a reaction to it.
 It usually has a solely positive effect on the skin and helps people feel better.